 Once your name is on the deed, you can begin to apply for refinancing loans.

-Borrowing against inherited property can be a little tricky.
+Refinancing an inherited property to buy out heirs can be a little tricky.
 However, an experienced mortgage lender or financial advisor might be able to offer advice on which type of loan you can qualify for and how to apply.
 Some loan types that can be used to refinance an inherited property include:

 - Estate loans